shopware/docs/concepts/extensions/README.md

 ![](../../.gitbook/assets/plugin-extension-model.png)

-Plugins are exectued within the Shopware core and can react to events, execute custom code or extend services.
+Plugins are exectued within the Shopware core process and can react to events, execute custom code or extend services.
 They have direct access to the database, though there are guidelines in place to ensure update-compatibility, such as a service facade or database migrations.

 {% hint style="warning" %}
+**Plugins & Shopware Cloud**

 Due to their direct access to the Shopware process and the database, plugins are not supported by Shopware Cloud.
 {% endhint %}